Chrysaora fuscescens: Feeding and predators

 In common with other cnidaria, Chrysaora fuscescens are carnivorous animals.
-They catch their prey by means of cnidocyst (or nematocyst) -laden tentacles that hang down in the water.
+They catch their prey via drift feeding by means of cnidocyst (or nematocyst) -laden tentacles that hang down in the water.
 The toxins in their nematocysts are effective against both their prey and humans, though it is typically nonlethal to the latter.
 Because C. fuscescens cannot chase after their prey, they must eat as they drift.
 By spreading out their tentacles like a large net, the sea nettle is able to catch food as it passes by.
-When prey brushes up against the tentacles, thousands of nematocysts are released, launching barbed stingers which release a paralyzing toxin into the quarry.
+When prey come into contact with the tentacles, thousands of nematocysts discharge, launching barbed stingers that injects venom composed of various proteins, including proteases and pore forming toxins, which can disrupt cell membranes and tissues.
 The oral arms begin digestion as they transport the prey into the sea nettle's mouth.

-C. fuscescens feeds on a wide variety of zooplankton, crustaceans, salps, pelagic snails, small fish as well as their eggs and larvae, and other jellyfish.
-Due to their growing numbers, they seem to be reducing fish populations and have become nuisances to the fishermen of Oregon by clogging up fishing nets.
+C. fuscescens feeds on a wide variety of zooplankton, crustaceans, salps, pelagic snails, as well as small fish, their eggs, and larvae, and other jellyfish.
+Copepods often dominate gut contents, prey selection analyses indicate a preference for slow moving or non-motile prey such as fish eggs, while more motile prey are selected against.
+Due to the growing population of C. fuscescens, they seem to be reducing fish populations and have become nuisances to the fishermen of Oregon by clogging up fishing nets.
 Their dense swarms have also become problematic for scientific trawls and water intake.

-Despite having a potent sting, some animals, apparently, are not bothered or affected by the defense mechanism at all; C. fuscescens often falls prey to many marine birds, large fish and some cetaceans, and is especially relished by leatherback turtles.
+Despite having a potent sting, some animals, apparently, are not bothered or affected by the defense mechanism at all; C. fuscescens often falls prey to many marine birds, large fish and some cetaceans, and are especially relished by leatherback turtles.